zulip/zulip/docs/testing-with-django.md

 we strive to have a highly data-driven approach to testing.
-To give a specific example, when we test our GitHub integration, the test code reads a bunch of sample inputs from a JSON fixture file, feeds them to our Github integration code, and then verifies the output against expected values from the same JSON fixture file.
+To give a specific example, when we test our GitHub integration, the test code reads a bunch of sample inputs from a JSON fixture file, feeds them to our GitHub integration code, and then verifies the output against expected values from the same JSON fixture file.

 Our fixtures live in `zerver/fixtures`.